The Keep (Mayfair Games): Plot summary

-The Keep is a scenario for character levels 9-12 based on the movie The Keep.
-The adventurers battle the evil of the Keep in the age of magic, in the Middle Ages, and in 1941 during the Nazi conquest of central Europe.
+The Keep is an adventure scenario intended for player character levels 9-12 based on the plot of the film The Keep.
+The character must defend against the evil of the Keep starting in the age of magic, and then in the Middle Ages, and finally in 1941 while the Nazis control central Europe.

-The adventure has been divided into three parts, all taking place in the same location but in different eras.
-The first part takes place in some unspecified ancient age, centering around a massive battle between the armies of Molasar and the Order of the Dragon.
-Part two takes place in the year 1476 as the investigation of the mysterious "Keep" continues, and the final section takes the adventurers to 1941 for a final confrontation involving a horde of German Nazis.
-A special section is included to make the final encounter easy, complete with extensive statistics for Nazi weapons, equipment, and NPCs.
+The adventure takes place over three sections, with all events occurring in different time periods in the same location.
+The first portion is set an ancient age, involving a battle between Molasar and its armies against the Order of the Dragon.
+The second portion continues the exploration of the mysterious Keep in the year 1476, and the final portion is set in 1941 involving a confrontation against the German army.
+The book contains a special section to simplify running the final encounter, including game statistics for weapons, equipment, and non-player characters for the Nazis.

 Publication history

 The Keep was written by Daniel Greenberg, Samuel Shirley, Gregory Maples, and Anne Jaffe, and was published by Mayfair Games in 1984 as a 40-page book.

-Several properties were discussed but never licensed for the Role Aids line, but an adventure based on the movie The Keep was one of the scant few licensed Role Aids books to appear.
+Several properties were discussed for the Role Aids line but never got licensed, although an adventure based on the movie The Keep was one of the few licensed Role Aids books to be published.